ColdBox/coldbox-platform/install/IDE Extras/CFEclipse-CFBuilder Snippets/readme.txt

 ColdBox Eclipse Snippets

-Just place the ColdBox snippets folder under your snippets directory of your CFEclipse installation.
+Just place the ColdBox snippets folder under your snippets directory of your CFEclipse or CF Builder installation.

 To find your snippets folder do the following:

 Click on Window > Preferences > CFEclipse
+Click on Window > Preferences > ColdFusion > Snippets

 On the right panel, you will see the snippets directory.
 There is where you place these files.